 As personal trainers, they are the center of our world.
 It’s clients that we help on a day to day basis transform their lives.
 And it’s clients we need to run a successful business.

-You can be the greatest personal trainer in the world but without clients, you are going to struggle.
+You can be the greatest personal trainer in the world but without clients, you will struggle.
 That’s a fact.

 Hello ladies and gents!

 Coach Tyler here to give you the lowdown on a pretty important subject.